Harold Cohen

-Harold Cohen is a British artist who has lived in California since 1968.
-His major interest has always been color.
-However, for several decades he also concentrated on the representation problem: How little effort in lines does it take to generate an image that people can easily recognize as representing something specific?
-In the early 1960s, Cohen had already been successful as a painter—convincingly demonstrated by his participation in the Venice Biennale 1966, as one of five representatives of the UK.
-In 1968 he came into close contact with the computer’s capabilities.
+Harold Cohen was a British artist who lived in California since 1968 until his death in 2016.
+His major interest in art has always been the dimension of color.
+However, for several decades he also concentrated on the representation problem, as he occasionally called it: How few lines or marks does it take to generate an image that people recognize as representing something specific in their experienced world?
+In the early 1960s, Cohen had already been successful as a painter—convincingly demonstrated by his participation at documenta III _(Kassel, Germany) in 1964, and at the 33rd _Venice Biennale in 1966 (as one of five representatives for the UK).
+After moving to California in 1968, he soon came into close contact with computers and their capabilities.

-Cohen’s program, now called AARON, made its first public appearances at the Los Angeles County Museum in 1972, and the La Jolla Museum in 1973.
-For these occasions AARON controlled hand-built flatbed plotters.
-The Turtle first went on display at documenta VI at Kassel, Germany in 1977.
+Cohen’s program, soon and forever called AARON, made its first public appearances at the Los Angeles County Museum of Art in 1972, and the La Jolla Museum in 1973.
+The Turtle went on display at documenta VI at Kassel, Germany in 1977. (documenta is one of the most prestigious exhibitions of fine art worldwide.)
+It was also in the center of attraction for shows at the Stedelijk Museum, Amsterdam, and the Museum of Modern Art, San Francisco.

 Cohen developed AARON into an enormously powerful and complex rule-based system.
-In the 1990s, the drawing machines were replaced by painting machines (now in the permanent collection of the Museum of Computing History in Mountainview, CA.).
+In the 1990s, he replaced the drawing machines by painting machines (now in the permanent collection of the Museum of Computing History in Mountainview, CA).
 Typical subject matters were portraits of “imagined” people, as well as still-lifes.

 1946-1948 Radar engineer in the Royal Air Force.